telemaxx/Garmin-Connect-Export/README.md

                         DD_garmin_connect_export')
   -w [WORKFLOWDIRECTORY], --workflowdirectory [WORKFLOWDIRECTORY]
                         if downloading activity(format: 'original' and
-                        --unzip), copy the file given a friendly filename to this directory (default: not copying) -u, --unzip           if downloading ZIP files (format: 'original'), unzip the file and removes the ZIP file
+                        --unzip): copy the file, given a friendly filename, to this directory (default: not copying) -u, --unzip           if downloading ZIP files (format: 'original'), unzip the file and removes the ZIP file